 A History of Helping People Help the Land

 The Natural Resources Conservation Service (NRCS) draws on a long history of helping people help the land.
-For more than 75 years, NRCS and its predecessor agencies have worked in close partnerships with farmers and ranchers, local and state governments, and other federal agencies to maintain healthy and productive working landscapes.
+For 80 years, NRCS and its predecessor agencies have worked in close partnerships with farmers and ranchers, local and state governments, and other federal agencies to maintain healthy and productive working landscapes.
 The NRCS history website seeks to tell the story of this work.
 Below, it links to publications on a broad array of topics, significant original documents, and galleries of photos that document soil and water conservation in the United States.

 A Brief History of NRCS